-With the threat of the coronavirus affecting the world right now, staying healthy has never been so important.
+As we enter flu season and continue to battle the COVID pandemic, staying healthy has never been so important.
 But while hand-washing, regular exercise and getting enough rest is crucial, did you know what you eat can also help keep your immune system strong?
-Here are ten immune-boosting foods to incorporate into your diet:
+Here are seven immune-boosting foods to incorporate into your diet right now:

 One of the most recent spices to be crowned a superfood, turmeric is a rich yellow powder often used in curry dishes.
 It’s high in antioxidants and considered a natural anti-inflammatory that is known to relieve the body of toxins.

 Next to turmeric, ginger is one of the world’s most potent disease-fighting spices.
 With its high levels of vitamin C, magnesium and other minerals, it’s known to stimulate circulation and helps keep the sinuses and lungs clear of mucus.
 In addition, it is also known to decrease inflammation, as well as nausea.